toobaz/rmodel/README.md

 save(ci, file='precious_results.RData')
 ```

-The following Python code retrieve the same data from R for comparison:
+The following Python code retrieves the same data from R for comparison:

 ```python3
 from rpy2.robjects import r